typed-macro/typed-macro/README.md

 each function parameter and each type field in its type declaration file.

 So detailed parameters or types won't be repeated here;
-you can obtain these descriptions in `vite-plugin-macro/dist/index.d.ts` and tips provided by your IDE.
+you can obtain them in `vite-plugin-macro/dist/index.d.ts` and tips provided by your IDE.

 The following will introduce this plugin's basic concepts and internal mechanism.